 - Antiseptic wipes.

 - First aid manual and list of emergency contacts.

 Whether you create your first aid kit or buy a pre-made one at the store, keep these tips in mind:

 - Tailor your kit to meet your family’s needs.

 - Check the kit regularly.

 - Replace items as you use them or they expire.

 - Use the kit for minor medical issues—call 911 in an emergency.

 - Consider labeling emergency contacts in your phone, or downloading an ICE (for "in case of emergency") app.

-Sources: AARP; American Academy of Family Physicians; American Academy of Pediatrics; American Red Cross
+Sources: American Academy of Family Physicians; American College of Emergency Physicians; American Red Cross